top of page

 • Perhaps you want the provider to explain why you feel this way, relieve your symptoms, reassure you, etc.

-• Who are you making an appointment with and who will be seeing you at your visit?
+• WHO - Who are you making an appointment with and who will be seeing you at your visit?
 The physician in charge of your care?
 A physician assistant (PA)?
 A Nurse practitioner (NP)?
 They each have different levels of qualifications and responsibilities for your care.
 Think about who you want to schedule your appointment with.

 2